 Ka-52 HOKUM B / Alligator

-The multi-role all-weather combat Ka-52 "Alligator" helicopter is a twin-seat derivative of the attack Ka-50.
-It is intended for a wide range of combat tasks in daytime and night conditions, in any time of the year with the use of all destruction means of the Ka-50.
+The multi-role all-weather combat Ka-52 "Alligator" helicopter is intended for a wide range of combat tasks in daytime and night conditions, in any time of the year with the use of all destruction means of the Ka-50.
 This is a commander helicopter of the army aviation aimed at increasing the efficiency of group combat helicopter operations.

 Coaxial-type Ka-52 helicopter differs from its predecessor by a wider nose part and twin-seat crew cockpit where the pilot ejection seats are arranged side-by-side.
 Both pilots have full controls of the helicopter without any limitations.
 The pilot cockpit is armored.
 The helicopter can be used as a trainer.
 High flying qualities of the coaxial helicopter combined with unique manoeuvrability allow the helicopter to perform combat maneuvers within the minimum air area and the shortest time to gain an advantageous attack position.